prtha112/go-clean-boilerplate/README.md

 ### Running Tests

-1. Make sure the server is running: `go run cmd/api/main.go`
+1. Make sure the server is running: `go run cmd/main.go -service=api`
 2. Open `api.http` in VS Code
 3. Click "Send Request" on each test, starting from the top
 4. The tests use variables that are automatically populated from responses